 The Ginkgo Leaf

-by Scott Schauland, Registered Acupuncturist
+by Scott Schauland, Licensed Acupuncturist

 Vegetarian, vegan, and other plant-based diets can be incredibly healthy in many ways (even reversing heart disease in some cases), but certain important nutrients are decreased or even absent in these diets.
 Without careful consideration, deficiencies will develop, which can cause serious health problems.
 I see this a lot in